Recreational fishing

 • LIMIT CONSUMPTION of flathead and other Derwent-caught fish to no more than 2 meals/week, or 1 meal/week for pregnant and breastfeeding women, women planning to become pregnant and young children.

 The Derwent Estuary Program is working with its partners to raise public awareness about the potential health implications of eating seafood from the Derwent estuary, and has installed signage at popular fishing spots around the estuary.
-A brochure is also available with more detailed information about heavy metal levels in oysters, mussels and a range of fish.
+For more detailed information about heavy metal levels in oysters, mussels and a range of fish, read our 'Should I eat Fish and Shellfish from the Derwent brochure (PDF).

 Should I eat shellfish and fish from the Derwent?